 Late Withdrawal from a Course

 After the course withdrawal deadline, a student may drop a course only in cases of extreme and unavoidable emergency as determined by the student’s academic dean.
 Unacceptable reasons for late withdrawal include dissatisfaction over an expected grade or a change in a student’s degree program or major.
-In no case may a class be dropped after the last regular class day in any semester, session, or term.
+The deadline to request for a late withdrawal is the last day of classes.
 Courses dropped after the course withdrawal deadline will still appear on the student’s official transcript.
 The W mark will be recorded if the student is passing the course at the time of withdrawal; the F grade will be recorded if the student is failing.

 Summer Term Deadlines

-During a summer term, the last day for full refunds on complete withdrawals is the third day of classes, which is the last day to register or add courses, and the course withdrawal deadline is the 10th day of classes.
+During a summer term, the last day for full refunds on complete withdrawals is the last day to register or add courses, and the course withdrawal deadline is the 10th day of classes.